Listen to our cybersecurity audio:

 10. Establish clear protocols with clients & suppliers

-For communicating and sharing information with new clients and suppliers.
-Insist on direct contact via named personnel or codewords for major changes in terms, payments, etc.
+When communicating or sharing information with new clients and suppliers, insist on direct contact via named personnel or codewords for major changes in terms, payments, etc.

 11. Beware of impersonation

-If your name and role are in the public domain, it makes you more vulnerable to impersonation.
-If you hold a senior position or are authorised to initiate payments, agree on ground rules with your colleagues - e.g., always make direct personal contact by phone, codewords, etc. Introduce dual authorisation on large payments.
+If your name and role are in the public domain, you are more vulnerable to impersonation.
+If you hold a senior position or are authorised to initiate payments, agree on ground rules with your colleagues.
+For example, always make direct personal contact by phone, codewords, etc. Introduce dual authorisation on large payments.
 Insist on PO numbers for all large payments to combat CEO fraud.

 12. Create a 'challenge culture' for unfamiliar faces

 Encourage all staff to wear a security pass or ID at all times so people can see at a glance who is authorised and who is not.